 From Ohio History Central

-The Mingo natives were a small group of Native Americans related to the Iroquois natives.
-They are sometimes called the Ohio Seneca natives.
-By 1750, the Ohio Seneca had left the Iroquois homeland in the state of New York and migrated to the Ohio Country.
-In the 1760s, the Ohio Seneca natives lived in eastern Ohio near Steubenville.
+The group consisted of members of both the Seneca and Cayuga nations.
+By 1750, the Ohio Seneca had left the Iroquois homeland in the state of New York and migrated to the Ohio Country, where they joined members of the Cayuga nation, who lived in a reservation along the Sandusky.
+In the 1760s, the Ohio Seneca lived in eastern Ohio near Steubenville.
 By the early 1770s, they had moved to central Ohio.
 One of their villages was on the banks of the Scioto River at the site of modern-day Columbus.

 Captain William Crawford led an attack against a Ohio Seneca village on the Scioto River near what is now downtown Columbus, Ohio, at the close of Lord Dunmore's War in 1774.
-By the 1800s, the Ohio Seneca natives had villages along the Sandusky River as well as at Lewistown.
+By the 1800s, the Ohio Seneca had villages along the Sandusky River as well as at Lewistown.
 The Ohio Seneca began to live with other tribes, hoping that together they would be able to stop the westward expansion of white settlers.
-Some Ohio Seneca natives lived with the Miami natives, while others lived with the Shawnee natives.
-In 1831, the United States forced the Ohio Seneca natives to sell their land, and the natives moved to reservations in the West.
+Some Ohio Seneca natives lived with the Miami, while others lived with the Shawnee.
+In 1831, the United States forced the Ohio Seneca to sell their land, and the natives were forced to migrate to reservations in the West.
+The nation had initially been assigned lands within the Cherokee Reservation in Oklahoma, and were later reassigned a joint reservation with the Shawnee, who had been forced to migrate to the same area.
+During the upheavals of the Civil War, The Ohio Seneca joined other Seneca and Cayuga tribes on the Neosho Reservation in Kansas.
+The consolidated nations were again forced to relocate to new reservations in Oklahoma later in the 19th century.
+Though the U.S. government pressured many members of the Ohio Seneca and other American Indian groups living in Oklahoma to cease claims to tribal identity and tribally-held lands under assimilationist schemes in the early 20th century, the Seneca, Cayuga and Ohio Seneca gained federal recognition as the Seneca-Cayuga Tribe of Oklahoma in 1937, with the passage of the Oklahoma Indian Welfare Act.
+Two other bands of Senecan people are federally recognized within the state of New York.

 Logan was a famous leader of the Ohio Seneca natives.